Academic Advising/Support; Academic Standing

 Academic Advising and Support

-Kettering University provides a number of academic support services to the students.
+Kettering University provides a number of academic support services for students.
 All of the services listed below are free to all students.

 Advising and Coaching